onqtam/headjack/src/introduction.md

 TODO: link to the pillars

+This book lays out a blueprint and yet the core technology is minimal and unopinionated

 What you don't want is for these identifiers to be fractured between many platforms with different standards & formats.
 The simplest unified singleton model wins.

 a blueprint for the future web